 Michael Korsmo, MD (he/him/his)

 I am a board-certified neurologist with fellowship training in movement disorders.
 I received my medical degree from Tulane University and completed my residency at the University of Pittsburgh Medical Center.
-I completed my fellowship at the University of Colorado Anschutz Medical Campus.
+I completed my fellowship in movement disorders at the University of Colorado Anschutz Medical Campus.

-I see patients at UCHealth University of Colorado Hospital and UCHealth Boulder Health Center.
+I see patients at UCHealth University of Colorado Hospital, UCHealth Boulder Health Center, and Denver Health.

 Jessica Barr, PA-C (she/her/hers)

 I am a board-certified Physician Assistant who graduated from the University of Colorado’s Physician Assistant Program.
 I specialize in Movement Disorders.
-I see patients with a variety of movement disorders at UCHealth at the Anschutz Medical Campus in Aurora and in Boulder.
-I work with deep brain stimulation for Parkinson’s disease and essential tremor I also work with the Duopa program for Parkinson’s disease.
-I help facilitate and run the Parkinson disease Interdisciplinary Clinic which includes an evaluation with PT/OT/ST. I established and help run the Newly Diagnosed and Advanced Parkinson disease education visits.
-Her research is focused on Parkinson’s disease.
+I see patients with a variety of movement disorders at UCHealth at the Anschutz Medical Campus in Aurora nad in Boulder.
+I work with deep rain stimulation for Parkinson’s disease and Essential Tremor.
+I also work with the Duopa program for Parkinson’s disease.
+I help facilitate and run the Parkinson’s disease Interdisciplinary Clinic which includes an evaluation with PT/OT/ST. I established and help run the Newly Diagnosed and Advanced Parkinson’s disease education visits.
+My research is focused on Parkinson’s disease.

 Dorothy Mathiesen MSN, APRN, FNP-C (she/her/hers)